shaftspanner/ha_stuff/docker_control.md

 I had to think about this for a while.
 Initially I thought I'd just wait for 30 seconds after triggering an action, but for docker containers, that can be a very long time even if I provide feedback.

-For my [Proxmox Control example](./proxmox_control.md) I used a Bubble Card with 2 sub-buttons; when each sub-button is clicked, the icon changes color, changes to a loading symbol and rotates while the change of state happens (see example below)
+For my [Proxmox Control example](./proxmox_control.md) I used a Bubble Card with 2 sub-buttons; when each sub-button is clicked, the icon changes color, changes to a loading symbol and rotates while the change of state happens (see example below).

 ![Bubble Card with 2 sub-buttons.
 When the each sub-button is clicked, the icon changes to a loading symbol, changes color and rotates](./media/2_rotating_sub_button_icons_with_color_change.gif)

 I think I can use something similar for this example.

-- For start and shutdown, if I compare the state of the container before the action (on/off) to the current state, I should be able to detect if the action has completed successfully.
-However the Bubble Card above relies on detecting a specific state of an entity in order to trigger the waiting indicator, so I'll use a helper to hold this state
+- For start and shutdown, I initially thought about comparing the state of the container before the action (on/off) to the current state, I should be able to detect if the action has completed successfully.
+However the Bubble Card above relies on detecting a specific state of an entity in order to trigger the waiting indicator, so I'll use a helper to hold this state.
+This approach proved rather difficult so in the interest of time, I resorted to the same approach that I've used for reboots - I might come back to this at a later time

 - For reboots, the problem is slightly different - the beginning and end state of the container state will be the same (before and after state are both `on`) however I could use the same helper to hold a value that will trigger the button waiting state for 10 seconds before returning to the reboot icon - that will be long enough to cover the polling delay

-I've illustrated this flow below
+I've illustrated this flow below (including my initial thoughts on comparing values for the toggle state)

 ![Illustrative flow to trigger waiting icon on on/off toggle or reboot press](./media/docker_waiting_flow.png)